mailchimp/content-style-guide/14-creating-structured-content.html.md

 - Writers need to be able to create it quickly
 - You want to encourage repeat visits and familiarity with your content

 All educational content at Mailchimp relies heavily on content templates.
-We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.
+We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 ## Guidelines